Before and after the teachings

 - Seminar leaders are responsible for creating submission folders in Canvas.
 Students must submit in Canvas so that other staff can access the assignments if necessary.
 If students experience technical issues when submitting, they can send the assignment to the seminar leader + SV-info or the ISV administration as a temporary solution.
 Note that the deadline still applies.

-- Use "Assignments" for submissions that only you give feedback to (link to Canvas guide).
+- Use "Assignments" when creating submission folders where only you are supposed to assess the assignment (link to Canvas guide).

 - Use "Discussions" for submissions that must be accessible to students within the same seminar group, for example if they are doing peer reviewing (link to Canvas guide).